 2. Some foods are much better for me and will meet many of my nutritional needs, while others don’t do much more than fill my stomach.

 The Bible is the book that meets ALL my spiritual “nutritional” needs.
-ALL the vitamins and minerals I need for optimal spiritual health are found in that ONE source.
+All the vitamins and minerals I need for optimal spiritual health are found in that one source.
 Other books may fill me with knowledge or encourage me, but they can’t possibly do for me what the Bible will.